DDoSolitary/alpine-repo/README.md

 # How to use

-To use the pre-built packages, follow these setps:
+To use the pre-built packages, follow these steps:

 1. Make sure `ca-certificates` has been installed.